yugabyte/yugabyte-db/docs/content/latest/deploy/cdc/cdc-to-kafka.md

 A local install of the Confluent Platform should be up and running.
 The [Confluent Platform](https://docs.confluent.io/current/platform.html) includes [Apache Kafka](https://docs.confluent.io/current/kafka/introduction.html) and additional tools and services (including Zookeeper and Avro), making it easy for you to quickly get started using the Kafka event streaming platform.

-To quickly get a local Confluent Platform (with Apache Kafka) up and running, follow the steps in the [Confluent Platform Quick Start (Local)](https://docs.confluent.io/current/quickstart/ce-quickstart.html#ce-quickstart).
+To get a local Confluent Platform (with Apache Kafka) up and running quickly, follow the steps in the [Confluent Platform Quick Start (Local)](https://docs.confluent.io/current/quickstart/ce-quickstart.html#ce-quickstart).

 ## Step 1 — Add the `users` table